dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-11-19-dear-crypto-fiat-bros.md

 is.
 It takes humility, strength, self-reflection, and the swallowing of pride to acknowledge that you\'ve been had.
 It\'s easier to blame someone else and double down---or to throw your hands in the air and walk away.
-It\'s a harsh truth, but at some point in the future, you will be able to hear it:
+It\'s a harsh truth, and at some point in the future, you will be able to hear it:

 **You have been fooled, and you have no one to blame but yourself.**